-4. INTERNAL AUDIT FUNCTION
+INTERNAL AUDIT FUNCTION 4.

 The internal audit function of the Group is performed in-house and acts independently on the activities and operations of other operating units.
 Its principal role is to undertake independent, regular and systematic reviews of the internal control system so as to provide reasonable assurance that the system continues to operate satisfactorily and effectively.
-The costs incurred for the internal audit function in respect of the financial year ended 30 June 2014 was RM244,500.
+The costs incurred for the internal audit function in respect of the financial year ended 30 June 2015 was RM257,100 (financial year ended 30 June 2014: RM244,500).